xela-zone/expo/content/booth/CHS-digitalmedia.md

     #   type: 'yt'
 ---

 Our 4-year digital media program where students learn and practice to tell stories using audio and video through live multicamera events, studio productions, moviemaking, news production, and radio/podcasting.
+Video will be available soon!